U.S. flag

 The Climate Fellow described in the story is pictured at an outdoor table interacting with a community member who is reading a pamphlet she shows him.
 There is a blue building, a Mount Desert Island School bus, and trees in the background.
 The event pictured is in a parking lot, with balloons in the near background.

 Where can residents of small coastal and island communities in Maine turn for help with critical, labor-intensive projects?
-Residents of the Mount Desert Island town of Tremont recently turned to Island Institute Fellow Brianna Cunliffe.
+Residents of the Mount Desert Island town of Tremont recently worked with Island Institute Fellow Brianna Cunliffe, via her host organization A Climate to Thrive.
 She spent two years helping them create a Community Resilience Plan to prepare the town for challenges related to climate change.
 Bringing her technical and communications skills to the project, Brie coordinated local efforts to draft the plan and begin its implementation.

-Brie conducted her work supporting community-driven climate solutions with A Climate to Thrive (ACTT), a nonprofit based on Mount Desert Island.
-In partnership with ACTT, she spent much of her fellowship time supporting Tremont residents as they grappled with issues such as rising sea levels and energy insecurity.
+Brie conducted her work under the direction and mentorship of A Climate to Thrive (ACTT), a nonprofit based on Mount Desert Island supporting community-driven, equitable climate solutions and climate resiliency initiatives.
+Supported by ACTT, she spent much of her fellowship time working with Tremont residents as they grappled with issues such as rising sea levels and energy insecurity.
 Her work included direct communication with community members—hosting listening sessions, gathering input from her neighbors, and elevating their voices.

 Sarah White, Chair of the Tremont Sustainability Committee, worked closely with Brie during her time on the island.
 "Brie’s impact on me and the town of Tremont is beyond measure!” says Sarah.
 “She collaborated with the Gulf of Maine Research Institute, A Climate to Thrive, and most importantly with the people of Tremont, to write our town’s COMMUNITY resilience plan.”
-The plan has been accepted by a town vote and now is in effect.
+The committee finalized the Community Resilience Plan in March 2024.
+Soon thereafter town residents voted to adopt the plan.

 Providing this robust programming in rural and often remote coastal communities comes at a cost.
 Helping to fund the work is where USDA Rural Development comes in.
 The program is currently funded in part by a $201K USDA Rural Community Development Initiative Grant awarded to Island Institute in November, 2023 (one of just two RCDI grants in Maine at the time).